 If you have always been fascinated by horses, the best place to visit would be the Kentucky Horse Park.
 Their Horses of the World display will allow you to discover different breeds of horses through a breathtaking show filled with colors and sounds.

 If this is your first time to go horseback riding, you can enjoy a 35-minute guided trail ride.
 If you have kids who would love to try out riding, they can go on Pony Rides around the pony paddock.

 Address: 4089 Iron Works Pkwy, Lexington, KY 40511

-Accomodation: Where to Stay near Lexington
+Accomodation: Where to stay in Lexington

 The majestic Cumberland Falls holds a number of fun activities for you and your family.
 You can go gem mining and discover some real, colorful and beautiful gemstones at the gemstone flume.
 You can also go birding and discover some of the most exquisite bird species such as the Pileated Woodpecker or the Wood Thrush.